-To arrange a library instructional session for your class, please go to the instruction request form for Fall 2020 and submit your request.
+To arrange a library instructional session for your class, please go to the instruction request form for Spring 2021 and submit your request.
 Classes must be requested at least 2 weeks in advance and professors MUST accompany their classes.
 All classes are tailored to a specific library assignment which is generated by the course content (course-related or course-integrated).
 The optimal time to schedule a library session is when students are about to begin their library research assignments.
 For more information on instruction options, please see our research instruction guide.

 Instructional librarians teach information literacy skills, which include the ability to access, retrieve, analyze, evaluate and apply information, and document sources.
 These skills, essential to lifelong learning, are an investment in student success in their academic career as well as moving into the workplace.
 Collaborating with teaching faculty, instructional librarians conduct course or assignment related library instruction sessions.
 Instructional programs are developed to meet different learning styles of students.
 Assessment measures will be taken to evaluate the effectiveness of the instructional program.